 The Australian Electoral Commission asserts the right of recognition as author of the original material.
-The publication should be attributed as Financial Disclosure Guide for Donors to Political Parties and Political Campaigners.
+The publication should be attributed as Financial Disclosure Guide for Annual Donors.

 Enquiries regarding the licence and any use of this document are welcome at: